chrisnoonan98675/site/README.md

 Use heading 2 (`##` in Markdown) and lower.
 Don't use heading 1.

-## Placeholders
+## Placeholders and double curly brackets

 In [Liquid](https://github.com/Shopify/liquid/wiki) (the template language that Jekyll uses), variables are identified by double curly brackets, just like XebiaLabs-style placeholders.
-If you want to show a XebiaLabs-style placeholder, you must surround it with [`{% raw %}` tags](http://docs.shopify.com/themes/liquid-documentation/tags/theme-tags#raw).
+If you want to show two curly brackets or show a XebiaLabs-style placeholder, you must surround it with [`{% raw %}` tags](http://docs.shopify.com/themes/liquid-documentation/tags/theme-tags#raw).

 **Example #1**